Pan Am: In popular culture

 A fictional Pan Am "Space Clipper", a commercial spaceplane called the Orion III, had a prominent role in Stanley Kubrick's 1968 film 2001: A Space Odyssey and was featured prominently in one of the movie's posters.
 Plastic models of the 2001 Pan Am Space Clipper were sold by both the Aurora Company and Airfix at the time of the film's release in 1968.
 A satire of the movie by Mad magazine in 1968 showed Pan Am female flight attendants in "Actionwear by Monsanto" outfits as they joked about the problems their passengers faced while vomiting in zero gravity.
 The film's sequel, 2010, also featured Pan Am in a background television commercial in the home of David Bowman's widow with the slogan, "At Pan Am, the sky is no longer the limit."

 The airline appeared in other movies, notably in several James Bond films.
 The company's Boeing 707s were featured in Dr. No (1962) and From Russia with Love (1963), while a Pan Am 747 and the Worldport appeared in the 1973 film Live and Let Die.

 A term used in popular psychology is "Pan American (or Pan Am) Smile".
 Named after the smile stewardesses gave to passengers in the airline's television commercials.
 It consists of a perfunctory mouth movement without the activity of facial muscles around the eyes that characterizes a genuine smile.

 The 1982 film Blade Runner contains several prominent shots of advertisements for Pan Am.
 The 2017 sequel Blade Runner 2049 also shows a Pan Am sign in an establishing shot.
 Also in 2017, the film Ghost in the Shell paid homage to Pan Am, with an establishing shot of its own featuring the company's logo.
+Pan Am is also featured in the film One, Two, Three (1961).